How does the IRB view open records?

 How does the University Survey Policy affect email distribution of survey research on GS campus?

 If you are faculty or staff and plan to distribute your survey via the GS email system, your request must be approved through the Provost’s office.
-If you are an external user or a student, your request must be approved through the Office of Strategic Research & Analysis.
+If you are a student, your request must be approved through the Office of Strategic Research & Analysis.
 You will need to supply a copy of your IRB conditional approval letter with your request.

 Marketing surveys still require compliance with the survey policy even though IRB approval is not required for surveys where the data will only be used internally to evaluate the effectiveness of your service.